 3. Scent Control

-If deer constantly smell people in a certain area, they’ll stay away from it during the daylight hours.
+If deer constantly smell people in a certain area, they’ll stay away from it during daylight hours.
 If you want to get that prize buck, controlling your scent must be of utmost importance to you.
 This means not only reducing the scents you leave behind in the woods but also being aware of your airborne scents while bow hunting.

 A good place to start is by washing your clothes in scent-free detergent and putting them outside to dry.
 It also helps to spray odor eliminators on your clothes and body, but don’t neglect to cover your equipment too.
 Camera gear, your hunting pack, even your bow.